JosieOnGit/Luniks/Historic Events/Story Drafts.md

 Much like the title suggests, these are drafts for the story surrounding Luniks as a whole.
 This project will be grand, and span a small percentage of all of Earth's history.
 Key points can be found in [[List of Historic Events]].

 ## Leremkov Trials
 A broad definition and explanation of the Leremkov Trials is that Dr. Vitaly Leremkov altered human DNA over the span of 30 years, altering the DNA of a significant amount of humanity over this time, giving them animalistic traits, such as the sense of smell of a dog or antlers like a deer.
+Because "Leremkov Vaccines" quickly became a mouthful early on when often referring to people who were affected by them, it has become standard to refer to affected people as "People affected by Leremkov".

 Much like Leremkov, stories that grow big enough and no longer end up fitting as drafts will end up in their own document.